“Too much protein” WON’T make you fat

 Unless you’ve been living under a rock for the last few years, you will know that protein is an essential part of your diet!
 Protein is not just important for building and maintaining muscle and for growth and repair.
 But protein is also very important for fat loss too!

 Your metabolism slows down when your body “thinks” it is being starved – which is often the case when eating in a calorie deficit over a prolonged time.
-This is why when you’ve been dieting for a while, your weight loss slows and eventually grinds to a halt.
+This is why when you’ve been dieting for a while, your weight loss slows.
 The fancy term for this is “adaptive thermogenesis”.
 However, having an adequate protein intake helps prevents this, so it assists in keeping your metabolism going!

 Also, when dieting, having adequate protein helps you maintain or even build muscle mass.
 This is important, as you don’t want your body sacrificing your muscle mass for fuel!